 Non-EU nationals must invest CHF 1 million in a Swiss company to qualify for a Swiss residence permit.

 You must live legally in Switzerland for ten years to acquire permanent residency.

 How to become a Swiss citizen?

-You must have lived at least twelve years in Switzerland to get a passport if you do not have direct blood links to Switzerland citizenship by marriage or birth.
+You must have lived at least ten years in Switzerland to get a passport if you do not have direct blood links to Switzerland citizenship by marriage or birth.